iterative/setup-tools/README.md

-# iterative/setup-tools@v1
+# setup-tools v1
-The is a composite action intended to get you started as fast as possible.
+This is a composite action intended to get you started as fast as possible.

 It runs:
 - [actions/setup-python](https://github.com/actions/setup-python)